Trail of Thorns

 Tombs built high up into the cliffs

 The Myra ruins were high on a hill and were crumbling (like all of the ruins on the Lycian Way).
 There was no one around as no one really hikes up to the buildings from Demre.
-And apparently only fools like us hike down from the top on that horrible trail!
-After taking a few photos we started the descent of hairpin turns down the cliff into the agriculture town of Demre.
+And apparently, only fools like us hike down from the top on that horrible trail!
+After taking a few photos, we started the descent of hairpin turns down the cliff into the agricultural town of Demre.

 Demre was not only the home of the thorny ruins of Myra and tombs built high up into cliffsides (seriously how did they do that – could they levitate?), it was also home to Baba Noel (father Christmas).